hashicorp/vault/enos/README.md

 # Variants

 Both scenarios support a matrix of variants.
-In order to achieve broad coverage while keeping test run time reasonable, the Github Actions workflow currently tests the following combinations of variants using `builder:crt`:
+In order to achieve broad coverage while keeping test run time reasonable, the Github Actions workflow currently tests a few pre-selected combinations of variants.
+You can find these listed in [`.github/workflows/enos-run.yml`](../.github/workflows/enos-run.yml), under `jobs.enos.strategy.matrix.include`.
+You can also run any combination of variants locally using `builder:local`.
-- `smoke` scenario:
-  - `arch:amd64 backend:consul  builder:crt consul_version:1.12.3 distro:ubuntu edition:oss unseal_method:aws_kms`
-  - `arch:amd64 backend:raft    builder:crt consul_version:1.12.3 distro:ubuntu edition:oss unseal_method:aws_kms`
-- `upgrade` scenario:
-  - `upgrade arch:amd64 backend:consul builder:crt consul_version:1.11.7 distro:rhel edition:oss unseal_method:shamir`
-  - `upgrade arch:amd64 backend:consul builder:crt consul_version:1.12.3 distro:rhel edition:oss unseal_method:shamir`

-However, you can run any combination of variants locally using `builder:local`.

 ## `builder:crt`